sendgrid/docs/source/User_Guide/Marketing_Campaigns/campaign_stats.md

 *To export statistics for multiple campaigns:*

 1. Navigate to the Campaigns page within Marketing Campaigns.
-1. Check the box next to each campaign that you want to include in your stats CSV.
+1. Check the box next to each campaign that you want to include in your statistics CSV.
 1. Once you’ve selected the campaigns that you want to include in your CSV, click **Export CSV**.

 {% info %}
 Campaigns are ordered from most to least recent.
 The CSV will include a row for each day that SendGrid has gathered statistics.
-Every stats CSV that you export will contain a row containing the totals for each column.
+Every statistics CSV that you export will contain a row containing the totals for each column.
 {% endinfo %}

 {% anchor h2 %}